BirdCallsRadio’s 100th Episode!

 - March of 1959 you saw a bird that you describe as the “The bird of my life!”

 - In 1976.
-You, VENT, literally invented birding eco touring, what was your thinking then at the start up?
+You, VENT, literally invented birding eco-touring, what was your thinking at the startup?

 - You talked Roger Tory Peterson into co-leading a trip for you.